Aditya Kapadia

-Aditya Kapadia (born 14 November 1986) is an Indian film and television actor.
+Aditya Kapadia (born 14 November 1986) is an Indian actor.
+He is known for his acting in television serial Just Mohabbat and also in Hindi and Gujarati films.
 He was last seen in Code Red on Colors TV.

 Early life

 Aditya Kapadia was born and brought up in Mumbai.
-He has acted in both Hindi and Gujarati films.

 Career

 Aditya made his television debut with Idhar Udhar and Just Mohabbat as a child artist.
 After that he also played as a child in the Bollywood film Jaanwar.
 He did serials such as Shaka Laka Boom Boom as Jhumru, Ek Doosre Se Karte Hain Pyaar Hum as Shashwat Nikhilesh Majumdar and Cambala Investigation Agency as Ishaan Mehra.
 He also played a role in Adaalat as Mukul Shrivastav.
 He did Bade Achhe Lagte Hain as Khush Siddhant Kapoor/Khush Ram Kapoor, but was replaced by Ankit Narang.

 Personal life

 Kapadia got engaged to his co-star Tanvi Thakkar from Ek Doosre Se Karte Hain Pyaar Hum on 24 December 2013.
 The two were married on 16 February 2021, in a court marriage.
 On 1 January 2023, the couple announced their pregnancy through Instagram.
 The couple had a son on June 19, 2023.
+They separated in 2026.